 The corresponding change in velocity will be in the form of k-sin (k).
 (See the graph)

 FIG.

+We will be interested in the part from 0 to 2pi.

-The library is to implement the required change so that it follows the required ramping.
+The library is to implement the required change in velocity so that it follows the required ramping path.
 The ramping can be done w.r.t time or w.r.t distance.
 If the ramping is to be controlled as a function of time and since we have the control on only PWM of motor, we will map the required change in angular velocity as change in PWM and the PWM values are altered so that it follows a S-curve with respect to time to achieve the desired change in angular velocity.

 Similarly if the ramping is to be implemented with respect to distance, PWM corresponding to each position is given to the system.
 But one set back of the library was the in ability to implement S-ramping by directly solving the equation and eliminating time depending factor.
 This was due to the complexity of equation